 - Analyze the judicial processes of the U.S. Constitution

 - Explain ethical issues within the criminal justice system

 - Evaluate research regarding criminal justice and public policy and its effect on society, victims, and rehabilitation

 - Apply forensic methods and crime scene investigation to real-world situations

 - Assess research and methods used to investigate a key empirical or theoretical issue relating to criminal justice

 Your Courses in Criminal Justice

-Serve the greater good – earn your Master of Science in Criminal Justice from Ashford University.
+Serve the greater good – earn your master’s in criminal justice from Ashford University.
 Your online courses cover advanced topics in law, ethics, forensics, and corrections.
-You will also add a specialization to your master’s program to provide further focus to your studies.
+You will also add a specialization to your online master’s program to provide further focus to your studies.

 Major Course Requirements (30 credits, all courses are 3 credits.)

 Delve into other areas with a specialization added to your degree in criminal justice.
 Each specialization is designed to provide you with exposure to that particular field and nuance of the criminal justice discipline.
 These specializations can provide you with the valuable information needed to expand your knowledge.
 A specialization consists of three (3), three (3) credit courses.
 Choose from the following specializations: